jitsi/jitsi-videobridge/doc/allocation.md

 are considered.

 #### Video Constraints
-Video constraints are resolution (`maxHeight`) and frame rate (`maxFrameRate`) constraints for each endpoint.
+Video constraints are resolution (`maxHeight`) and frame rate (`maxFrameRate`) constraints for each source.
 These are "soft" constraints in the sense that the bridge may exceed them in some circumstances (see below).

 When set to a negative number, they indicate no constraints.

-When set to 0, they signal that no video should be forwarded for the associated endpoint, and this is never exceeded.
+When set to 0, they signal that no video should be forwarded for the associated source, and this is never exceeded.

 When set to a positive number, the algorithm will attempt to select a layer which satisfies the constraints.
 If no layers satisfy the constraints, and there is sufficient bandwidth, the algorithm will exceed the constraints and